-Visitors can also visit the 567-foot tall San Jacinto Monument, explore the San Jacinto Museum of History, watch Texas Forever!! and ride the elevator to the observation tower, nearly 500 feet above the battlefield.
+Visitors can also visit the 567-foot tall San Jacinto Monument, explore the San Jacinto Museum, watch Texas Forever!! and ride the elevator to the observation tower, nearly 500 feet above the battlefield.

 The San Jacinto Battleground has four picnic areas.
 Food and drinks are not for sale at the site and not allowed in the San Jacinto Monument.
 Public restrooms are located in the San Jacinto Monument and the picnic areas.

 Visitor parking is available on site.
 Only park in designated spots.
 To help us with our preservation and conservation mission, please refrain from climbing on the monuments and markers or driving off the paved road.

 The San Jacinto Battleground and San Jacinto Museum can be rented for weddings and special events.
 For more information about facility rentals, visit the San Jacinto Museum's website.